foxstride/starfield-modding/Starborn Skill Tree/Starborn Skill Tree/Modified Elements/Main Top Level Frames.md

 	8. -423.450

 LeftTo5
-- Depth 300 should be off screen
+- Depth 300 should transition from Frame 8 H position in RightTo4 to Frame 1 H position

 We will need a RightTo6 group that goes from Physical to Starborn